 A citizenship ceremony is where you make the Australian citizenship pledge.
 For most people, this is the final step in the journey to becoming an Australian.

-The ceremony is usually held within six months of you hearing about your approval and hosted by the City of Armadale.
+The ceremony is usually held within six months of you receiving your confirmation letter and is hosted by the City of Armadale.

 To apply for Australian citizenship please contact the Department of Home Affairs: